rerobots/py/README.rst

   make check

-to run static analysis and all tests.
+to run static analysis and tests that do not require a rerobots API token.
 Recent results on `Travis CI <https://travis-ci.org/>`_ are available at https://travis-ci.org/rerobots/py